captainscorch/scorchOS/README.md

 # scorchOS

-scorchOS is my personal website and portfolio, simulating a nostalgic OS.
+scorchOS is my personal website and portfolio, simulating a nostalgic OS (that part is still work in progress and coming soon).

 ## License